 The Board and Donor Relations team is located on the 3rd Floor of Harker Hall.
 They can be reached at 217.333.1738 or firstname.lastname@example.org.

-The following departments report to Rick Darnell, senior vice president for campaigns, marketing and communications.
-The office coordinates strategies, activities and communications for the three active UI capital campaigns – With Illinois for Urbana-Champaign, IGNITE for Chicago, and Reaching Stellar for Springfield, all under the rubric of Altogether Extraordinary.
+The following departments report to Rick Darnell, senior vice president for campaigns, engagement, and marketing and communications.
+The office coordinates strategies, activities and communications for the three active UI campaigns – With Illinois for Urbana-Champaign, IGNITE for Chicago, and Reaching Stellar for Springfield, all under the rubric of Altogether Extraordinary.
 Together these departments work to amplify the university’s story across multiple channels and in ways relevant to clearly defined audiences, all in support of enhancing philanthropic engagement.

 Marketing and Communications